raddyp/BinarySemanticSegmentation-UNet_style/README.md

 " by Ronneberger et al.

 This model was tested on the forest cover dataset as mentioned below.
-Some parameters and architecture has been slightly modified to suit this dataset.
+Some parameters and architecture have been slightly modified to suit this dataset.

 Dataset:
 A version of "DeepGlobe 2018: A Challenge to Parse the Earth Through Satellite Images" was obtained from kaggle here: https://www.kaggle.com/datasets/quadeer15sh/augmented-forest-segmentation

 Challenges:
 1. U-Net style architecture is computationally very expensive.
 2. Image size and number of examples need to be chosen carefully to be able to train on a given machine.
 3. For reliable training without crashing the OS with memory allocation errors and overrunning the RAM allocation, image size reduction is highly recommended.